Dinghies in the Channel – Illegal entrants and immigration offences

 Confusingly, a person can be correctly classified as an illegal entrant without being guilty of the offence of illegal entry.
 A migrant arriving on a dinghy is guilty of an offence under section 24 of the Act if he “knowingly enters the UK … without leave”.
 The prosecution must prove beyond reasonable doubt that the defendant knew he required leave.
 The offence is only committed if the migrant actually enters the UK i.e. not by those who are intercepted by the authorities before they reach land.

-There are various other offences which may apply to immigrants and they are summarised in this table.
-They are typically concerned with travelling with false identity documents or no documents at all, or gaining entry to the UK by deception.
+There are various other offences which may apply to immigrants and they are typically concerned with travelling with false identity documents or no documents at all, or gaining entry to the UK by deception.

 In 1951, the UK became a signatory to the Convention Relating to the Status of Refugees.
 This landmark treaty initially protected only those fleeing events in Europe before 1 January 1951, but a Protocol signed in 1961 extended the Convention’s protection to anyone with a well-founded fear of persecution for reasons of “race, religion, nationality, membership of a particular social group or political opinion” who was outside his own country and unable to return.